Piña colada: In popular culture

 In the United States, National Piña Colada Day is celebrated on 10 July.

-The cocktail gained worldwide fame after Rupert Holmes' 1979 song, "Escape (The Piña Colada Song)", became an international hit.
+The cocktail gained worldwide fame after Rupert Holmes's 1979 song, "Escape (The Piña Colada Song)", became an international hit.

 Piña coladas are referred to in the 2023 Eurovision entry "Cha Cha Cha" by Finnish rapper Käärijä, in which he describes drinking piña coladas after an exhausting week, before letting himself go on the dancefloor.
 The song led to an increased popularity of the drink in Finland.